thekopiman/RFClassification/README.md

   - labels

 Since step 1 have extracted the labels into the `dest`/`labels` folder already, step 2 will aim to copy all the files from the `data` path to `images`

+Note: You may bypass this step if you indicated `--duplicate-imgs` in step 1.
+Also ensure that you set `--mode` to false (Defaults to false) to make sure that classes18/getsignals don't run.
 ```
 $ python extract.py --mode false --duplicate-imgs <path of labels> --data <path of the 80gb spectrogram file>
 ```